aidan-hubley/Obsidian/MBA Classes/Business Strategy & Execution (BUSA 501 E1)/Week 7/Discussion 7.md

-n In an original post (not to exceed 375 words),
+In an original post (not to exceed 375 words),

 1. Discuss the power of business integrity.
 2. Discuss God’s perspective on business strategy.